-RCTC is a state-mandated countywide agency tasked with the funding and coordination of all public transportation services within Riverside County, which includes 28 cities, 7,208 square miles, and 2,423,266 individuals, according to the 2017 American Community Survey.
+RCTC is a state-mandated countywide agency tasked with the funding and coordination of all public transportation services within Riverside County, which includes 28 cities, 7,208 square miles, and 2,418,185 individuals according to the 2020 U.S. Census Bureau.
 The Commission's mission is to assume a leadership role in improving mobility in the County and is responsible for setting policies, establishing priorities, and coordinating activities among the County's various transit operators and other agencies.
 The Commission also programs and/or reviews the allocation of federal, state, and local funds for highway, transit, rail, non-motorized travel (bicycle and pedestrian), and other transportation activities.
 The Commission serves as the tax authority and implementation agency for Measure A, the voter-approved half-cent sales tax for transportation improvements in Riverside County.
-The Commission also legally responsible for allocating Transportation Development Act (TDA) funds, the major source of funds for transit in the County.
-Finally, the Commission has been designated as the Congestion Management Agency (CMA) for the County.
-As the CMA, the Commission coordinates with local jurisdictions in the establishment of congestion mitigation procedures for the County's roadway system.
+The Commissionalso provides motorist aid services designed to expedite traffic flow.
+The Commission is also legally responsible for allocating Transportation Development Act (TDA) funds, the major source of funds for transit in the County.
+Furthermore, the Commission receives FTA funds for vanpool, station maintenance and capital projects, and Metrolink capital.
+The commission administers vanpool program known as Vanclub and commuter rail service operated by the Southern Californian Regional Rail Authority (SCRRA) better know an Metrolink.